-- proper identification of the person(s) identified locally for implementation of the corrective action: - description of the means and the action required to correct the observed deviation: - action to be taken with regard to products that have been manufactured during the period when the process was out of control; - written record of measures taken indicating all relevant information (for example: date, time, type of action, actor and subsequent verification check).
+- proper identification of the person(s) identified locally for implementation of the corrective action; - description of the means and the action required to correct the observed deviation; - action to be taken with regard to products that have been manufactured during the period when the process was out of control; - written record of measures taken indicating all relevant information (for example: date, time, type of action, factor and subsequent verification check).

-If you identify a hazard there should be a corrective action for it and consideration must always be given to the safety of the food.
+Any hazard failure, must have a corrective action for it and consideration must always be given to the safety of the food.

-If your refrigerator temperature Critical Limit is 8oC but your monitoring check finds that the refrigerator is running at 12oC, then your Corrective Action could be: "call the Maintenance Engineer and consider if the food is safe to use".
+If your refrigerator temperature Critical Limit is +8°C but your monitoring check finds that the refrigerator is running at +10°C, then your Corrective Action could be: 'call the Maintenance Engineer and consider if the food is safe to use'.